richq/scons-android/README.md

 # A SCons Tool to Build Android Applications

+## WARNING - this project is now no longer maintained

+The original ant-based Android build system was pretty slow, but it has improved a lot.
+Keeping up with the changes in the platform has become increasingly difficult for me, and the ["next gen" Android build system][2] looks like it will be Gradle-based.

+Finally, SCons itself seems to be in a rather tragic state, with little development in recent times and increasing bit-rot.
+You should probably not use it for new projects.

 ## Installation

 The easiest way to use this tool is to clone it into a `site_scons/site_tools`